Bottlegate: Aftermath and legacy

-The win did not affect the Jaguars significantly, as they were already eliminated from postseason contention and would finish the 2001 season at 6–10, but for the Browns, the loss contributed to the team missing the playoffs.
-This loss came in the midst of the Browns losing five of their final six games, to finish the season 7–9.
-It has been counted as one of the most infamous moments in Browns history, along with Red Right 88, The Drive, The Fumble, The Move, finishing with the second 0–16 record in NFL history in 2017, and the Deshaun Watson trade.
+The win did not affect the Jaguars significantly, as they were already eliminated from postseason contention and later finished the 2001 season at 6–10, but for the Browns, the loss contributed to the team missing the playoffs.
+This loss came in the midst of the Browns losing five of their final six games to finish the season at 7–9.
+It has been considered one of the most infamous moments in Browns history, along with Red Right 88, The Drive, The Fumble, The Move, finishing with the second 0–16 record in NFL history in 2017, and the Deshaun Watson trade.
 The Browns eventually made it to the playoffs the following year.

 Several fans who participated in throwing objects were identified using videotape of the incident; season ticket holders who threw objects later had their tickets revoked.

-Many stadiums, including Cleveland Browns Stadium, also banned the sale of beer in plastic bottles from their venues to prevent similar events from occurring, and hastened the end of the industry's rollout of their prime products in that type of vessel.
+Many stadiums, including Cleveland Browns Stadium, banned the sale of beer in plastic bottles from their venues to prevent similar events.
 This incident, along with the 2004 Pacers–Pistons brawl, contributed to the sports business industry's now-common policy of limiting alcohol purchases to two drinks per person per concession stand visit, along with alcohol sales ending after the end of the third quarter (or for baseball, the end of the seventh inning).
 Aluminum beer bottles, which soon replaced plastic bottles as they are easier to recycle and lighter, are now served at venues with the caps removed to reduce their weight if thrown, reduce cap waste, and prevent injury risk.

+On December 17, 2001, the day after the Browns Bottlegate, during a game between the St. Louis Rams and New Orleans Saints, after a defensive pass interference call was made against Saints player, Kevin Mathis, who was covering Rams receiver Torry Holt in the end zone during a pass, Saints fans in the Superdome became angry and started throwing beer bottles, cups, ice and paper onto the field.
+While this incident didn't last as long and wasn't as severe as what occurred in Cleveland, 13 fans were still arrested.
+The incident was referred to as "Bottlegate 2".

 Bottlegate was later cited as part of a lawsuit filed by New Orleans Saints fans against the NFL officials following another controversial officiating decision during the 2018 NFC Championship Game, in which an apparent pass interference penalty was not called.

-NFL's throwback YouTube channel uploaded the entire incident in late 2023.